 Click on the Control Center icon in the menu bar.
 The Bluetooth icon should be blue and ‘On.’
 You should notice your AirPods listed beneath the toggle switch.
 If Bluetooth is enabled, try switching it off and then on again.

 3. Restart your Mac

 Sometimes a restart is all that’s needed to fix a minor problem like this.
 Restarting your Mac flushes cache files, removes temporary files, and clears RAM.
-And if you have an Apple Silicon Mac, it also resets the system management controller.
+And if you have a Mac with Apple silicon, it also resets the system management controller.
 Any of these may help resolve a problem with AirPods connectivity.

 4. Update your macOS

 If restarting your Mac doesn’t fix the problem, the next step is to check for an OS update.
 There may be a bug in the version of macOS that your Mac is running.
 In this case, the update should fix it.
-Go to the Apple menu > About this Mac > Software Update.
+Go to the Apple menu > System Settings > General > Software Update.
 If there is an update available, follow the on-screen instructions to install it.